btqdesign/intellego/wp-content/plugins/use-any-font/readme.txt

 Click <a href="http://dineshkarki.com.np/use-any-font/demo" target="_blank">here</a> for Use Any Font working demo.

-Use Any Font gives you freedom to use any font in your website.
+Use Any Font gives you freedom to use custom fonts in your website.
 It is not like other font embed services which gives you countable number of fonts to select from neither the one that stores your font in remote server.
 You can use any font if you have its font format (ttf,otf,woff) without being dependent to other's server uptime.

-Features
+<strong>Features</strong>

 * Quick and easy to setup.
 No css or any rocket science knowledge needed.
 * Support all major browsers including IE 6+, Firefox, Chrome, Safari, IOS, Andriod, Opera and more.
-* Font conversion within the plugin interface font uploader.
+* Font conversion within the plugin interface font uploader and quick font assign interface.
+You can select pre defined html tags or assign it to custom css.
-* Use uploaded font directly from Editor
+* Use uploaded font directly from Wordpress Editor, <a href="http://www.elegantthemes.com/affiliates/idevaffiliate.php?id=39880" target="_blank">Divi Builder</a>, <a href="https://wordpress.org/plugins/siteorigin-panels/" target="_blank">Site Origin Page Buider</a> and any visual builder using the class.
 * Supports font format including ttf, otf, woff.
 The required fonts are converted automatically.
 * Accepts font file upto 15 MB.
 * Embed fonts using @font-face css.
 SEO friendly and quick loading.
 * Multiple fonts can be used.
 * Faster load time as your custom fonts are stored on your own server.

-* Quick font assign interface.
-You can select pre defined html tags or assign it to custom css.
+<strong>Support</strong>

+* <a href="http://dnesscarkey.com/virtual-support/use-any-font.php" target="_blank">Virtual Support</a> to solve common issues.
+It covers almost 80% of repeated issues.
 * <a href="http://dineshkarki.com.np/forums/forum/use-any-fonts" target="_blank">Support Forum</a> to quickly resolve your issues.
 * <a href="http://dineshkarki.com.np/rectify-my-problem" target="_blank">Rectify My Problem</a> for personal assitance.